microsoft/sudo/README.md

 # ![Sudo for Windows icon](./img/Windows/AppList.targetsize-24.png) Sudo for Windows

-Welcome to the repository for [Sudo for Windows](https://aka.ms/sudo) 🥪.
+Welcome to the repository for [Sudo for Windows][sudo-for-windows] 🥪.
 Sudo for Windows allows users to run elevated commands directly from unelevated terminal windows.